Proberts/react-native-contacts/README.md

 | thumbnailPath | String  | A 'file://' URL pointing to the contact's thumbnail image on the native device filesystem.
 See [Notes on adding and updating thumbnailPath](#notes-on-adding-and-updatring-thumbnailPath)
 | groupID   | Array     | Array of strings containing all the groups associated with this contact.

-[1] Android: Not all contact managers show birthday, however value can be written, read, and synced
+[1] Android: Not all contact managers show birthday, however value can be written, read, and synced.

 #### phoneNumbers